VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 mechanism that creates snapshots for aggregates on a regular basis.
 However, given the simplicity of a typical event store schema, loading the state of an aggregate is typically very fast.
-Using snapshots typically only provides a performance benefit when an agregate has a very large number of events.
+Using snapshots typically only provides a performance benefit when an aggregate has a very large number of events.

 Instead of snapshots, you may be able to optimize the access to an